Crackdown on profiteering from children's social care in reforms hailed as biggest in a generation

 Poor information sharing is identified in serious case reviews time and time again.
 It also leads to families having to repeat the same information to different professionals.

-The government recognises that confusion exists around the law for when to share information, particularly in cases of lesser child protection concerns.
+Confusion exists around the law for when to share information, particularly in cases of lesser child protection concerns.

 Multi agency working